ducphamhoang/notion-bot/README.md

 ## Architecture

-This project follows a feature-first clean architecture approach:
+This project follows a feature-first clean architecture approach with **Dependency Injection**:

 ```
 src/